 Lamp sockets, "Versilux" wall and ceiling sheeting, decorative and textured ceilings, wall paint, vinyl flooring and underlay or carpet underlay are some examples where asbestos containing products might be found in the lounge, rumpus room and other living areas of a home.

 12. Kitchen and dining areas

-Asbestos containing materials might be found as part of cement walls or "Versilux" wall and ceiling sheeting and splashbacks.
-Door seals on old ovens might also be made from asbestos containing material.
+Asbestos containing materials might be found as part of cement walls or "Versilux" walls, ceiling sheeting and splashbacks as well as door seals on old ovens.

 Vinyl floor tiles and backing as well as hot water pipes in the wall might have asbestos lagging and insulation.

-In flooring throughout the home, asbestos might be found in the vinyl sheeting, the backing of the flooring and the glue used to install the flooring.
+Vinyl sheeting, the backing of the flooring and the glue used to install the flooring may possess asbestos materials.